Mary Jo Wainwright

-There are two mandatory on campus meetings for the History 120 Online classes:
+There is one mandatory on-campus meeting for the History 120 & 121 Online classes:

-If you are a registered student, you must come to the Orientation, or you could be dropped from the class if you do not contact me prior to 4:30 p.m. with a good reason why you cannot come and you must be self-sufficient in being able to log on to Blackboard and completing the first assignments.
+If you are registered in one of my online classes for Winter 2017, you must come to the Orientation, or you could be dropped from the class if you do not contact me by email prior to 4:00 p.m. on January 3 with a good reason why you cannot come and you must be self-sufficient in being able to log on to Blackboard and completing the first assignments by the due date.
 Attending the Orientation is the first step to your successful completion of this course.

 If you are trying to crash the class, the ONLY way you can crash is to come to the Orientation.
 I will not know how many openings I have until then.
 Further instructions will be given at the Orientation.

-You can log in to Blackboard before the Orientation to browse around and check out the class and you can bring your questions to the Orientation.
+You can log in to Blackboard on January 3 before the Orientation to browse around and check out the class and you can bring your questions to the Orientation.

 For the Spring 2017 semester: Mandatory Orientation for Online Classes: